gavanderhoorn/dominh/README.md

   * in REMOTE mode
 * determine whether the TP is enabled
 * determine the controller series (ie: R-30iA, R-30iB, R-30iB+)
+* determine whether a specific options is installed
 * retrieve the application software (ie: HandlingTool, etc)
 * retrieve the version of the application software
+* retrieve the list of installed options
 * retrieve the controller's time and date
 * read/write (system) variables (scalar variables are mostly supported)
 * read/write IO elements (digital, analogue, group, UOP, SOP, TP, flags, markers, etc)